This project and website has largely been created by the following people:

 - Andy Burnham for permitting the use of his own and Tom Bullock’s images

-- David Attwell, Stephen Coates, Steven Edgar, Roy Goulté, John Palmer, Dave Parks, Cheryl Straffon and Bill Wilkinson for their valued feedback
+- David Attwell, Shirley Blaylock, Stephen Coates, Steven Edgar, Jack Fuller, Roy Goulté, Chris Jenkins, Jason Metcalfe, John Palmer, Cheryl Straffon and Bill Wilkinson for their valued feedback

 - Helen Gerrard for her tireless inspiration.

 Errors and omissions are inevitable and we would like to thank the following all of whom have helped improve this website: Paul Allen, Gerald Bennett, Shirley Blaylock, Marcus Byrne, Stuart Dow, Pete Francis, Jack Fuller, Reinhard Gunst, Miles Newman and Sue Vincent.